 3- Production Complexity

-But this is not the case with Espresso machines.
-Qualified Engineers and technicians are required for designing and manufacturing Espresso machines that drive the production cost higher.
+Qualified Engineers and technicians are required to design and manufacture Espresso machines that drive the production cost higher.

 4- Research and Development